MickBarbi/CPE360/README.md

 # CPE390
-My collection of homeworks, labs, and projects, from CPE - Data Structures and Algorithms.
+My collection of homeworks, labs, and projects, from CPE360 - Data Structures and Algorithms.